 Cut the rolls open and spread them with the onion jam.
 Top each roll with a leaf of lettuce, a hamburger, two slices of bacon, a few slices of tomato, some slices of pickle, and a slice of blue cheese.
 Finish with the fried egg.

 Did you know?
-When you say hamburger, you say America.
-However, the roots of the hamburger lie here in Europe, in...
+When you say hamburger, you think of America.
+Yet the roots of the hamburger lie here in Europe, in...
 Hamburg.
 There, the meat was first cooked and then served on a round bun.
 German immigrants who moved to the United States brought this recipe with them, creating one of the most iconic dishes in American history.

-Tip: Want a top hamburger?
-Ask for a 'cuisson'.
+Tip: Do you really want a top hamburger?
+Then ask for a 'cuisson'.